Azure/azureml-examples/python-sdk/tutorials/train-on-low-priority-aml-compute/README.md

 # Using Low-Priority AML Compute

 Learn how to train models using low-priority AML compute.
-The example uses Pytorch to train a model to recognize handwritten digits.
+This example uses PyTorch to train a model to recognize handwritten digits.